IASP Early Career Research Grants Program

 - Initiating their career as an independent investigator.

-- Applicant should not have been a recipient of a grant that provides support equal to or greater than the IASP Early Career Research grant.
+- Applicant should not have been a recipient of a grant, including NIH grants, that provides support equal to or greater than the IASP Early Career Research grant.

 The IASP Fellowships, Grants, and Awards Working Group will evaluate all proposals based on: